A DNN Biophysics Model with Topological and Electrostatic Features: Methods

 Solving the PB model numerically by grid-based methods is challenging because (1)~the protein is represented by singular point charges, (2)~the molecular surface is geometrically complex, (3)~the dielectric constant is discontinuous across the surface, (4)~the domain is unbounded.
-To overcome these numerical difficulties, several finite difference interface methods have been developed.
-By assuming that the interface is aligned with a mesh line, a jump condition capture scheme has been developed in \cite{Chern:2003}.
-Based on a Cartesian grid, the immersed interface method (IIM) \cite{LeVeque:1994} has been applied to solve the PB equation \cite{Qiao:2006,Wang:2009}, in which the jump conditions can be rigorously enforced based on Taylor expansions.
+To overcome these numerical difficulties, many finite difference interface methods have been developed \cite{Chern:2003, LeVeque:1994, Qiao:2006}.
 For the purpose of dealing with arbitrarily shaped dielectric interfaces based on a simple Cartesian grid, a matched interface and boundary (MIB) PB solver \cite{Zhou:2006a,Yu:2007,Geng:2007,Chen:2011,Geng:2017} has been developed through rigorous treatments of geometrical and charge singularities.
-Alternatively, boundary element methods (BEM) for the PB model were developed later~\cite{Zauhar:1988,Juffer:1991,Liang:1997,Boschitsch:2002,Bordner:2003,Lu:2007, Geng:2013b, Chen:2023} with several inherent advantages, (1)~only the molecular surface is discretized rather than the entire solute/solvent volume, (2)~the atomic charges are treated analytically, (3)~the interface conditions are accurately enforced, (4)~the far-field boundary condition is imposed analytically, (5)~the matrix-vector product in iterative methods can be accelerated by fast algorithms \cite{Barnes:1986,Greengard:1987, Li:2009, Tausch:2003}.
+Alternatively, boundary element methods (BEM) for the PB model were developed later~\cite{ Zauhar:1988, Juffer:1991, Liang:1997, Boschitsch:2002, Bordner:2003, Lu:2007, Geng:2013b, Chen:2023} with several inherent advantages, (1)~only the molecular surface is discretized rather than the entire solute/solvent volume, (2)~the atomic charges are treated analytically, (3)~the interface conditions are accurately enforced, (4)~the far-field boundary condition is imposed analytically, (5)~the matrix-vector product in iterative methods can be accelerated by fast algorithms \cite{Barnes:1986,Greengard:1987, Li:2009, Tausch:2003}.
 In this paper, we computed the solvation energies using the MIBPB solver \cite{Chen:2011} since accuracy is of critical importance for the generation of labels ($E_\text{solv}$) that will be used to train the neural network.